ulfk/dotnet-ai-workshop/instructions/8_Realtime.md

 ## Optional exercise

+For no additional learning but potential amusement, try persuading it to speak with the most extreme cowboy accent you can manage.
+Simply prompting `Use a cowboy accent` will not make much difference so you'll have to persuade it harder.
+You may find that if the user also instructs it to dial up the accent by 10x that will produce more effect than the initial system prompt.

+## Optional exercise

 Try to modify your code to represent an *outbound* call example.
 Your goal is to collect specific information from the human.
 For example, this may be an outbound call to a vehicle mechanic, asking for the price and availability for servicing a particular car model.

 Have the AI introduce itself and try to get all the necessary information.
 Once the human has supplied all the requested information, call a function to simulate storing the results, then end the conversation.